 The Kármán would be used by business and world leaders to reach space stations in low Earth orbit directly from existing airports.
 The atmospheric version could be designed to transport people and equipment quickly from one side of the globe to the other.

-I would like to thank Olivier Peraldi for collaborating with me on this concept.
-I would specifically like to thank Martin Rojtenberg, who created all the images of the Kármán concept.
+The Kármán concept was imagined in April 2018 by Charles Bombardier in collaboration with Olivier Peraldi.
+The images were created by Martin Rojtenberg.
 Martin lives near Buenos Aires, Argentina.
 He studied design at the University of Buenos Aires and now works as an independent industrial designer.